Remarks by Angel Gurría, OECD Secretary-General, during the presentation of Education at a Glance 2008

 The corollary is both simple and blunt: the demand for education in OECD countries has been growing at an accelerating pace, and this rising tide is creating budgetary pressures to increase the offer of education without compromising quality, but tertiary education is not managing to meet this growing demand in many countries and this is quite a risk in a highly competitive globalised economy.
 While designing policies to bridge this gap, policymakers should not only focus on finding more resources, but on improving the overall management of tertiary education, in helping universities to improve their governance and adopt the latest financial management techniques to deploy their resources more efficiently.
 Again, it is not only a matter of money; it is a question of policy choices.

-OECD aims to improve all countries’ knowledge on that rich universe of education policy choices through well established assessments like Education at a Glance or PISA or its extension to adult population through the Programme for International Assessment of Adult Competencies (PIAAC (Programme for the International Assessment of Adult Competencies) ), but also with new studies like our Teaching and Learning International Survey (TALIS) or our work on the Assessment of Higher Learning Outcomes (AHELO).
+OECD aims to improve all countries’ knowledge on that rich universe of education policy choices through well established assessments like Education at a Glance or PISA or its extension to adult population through the Programme for International Assessment of Adult Competencies (PIAAC), but also with new studies like our Teaching and Learning International Survey (TALIS) or our work on the Assessment of Higher Learning Outcomes (AHELO).

 Only a better and more inclusive education can produce the sustainable, equitable development our societies are demanding and that we should strive to deliver.
 The OECD stands ready to help in such endeavor.